vamsiampolu/redux-shoppingcart-fun/work-log.md

 I also see the `glamorous` or `styled-components` side of the argument where they take away the awkward side of the wiring up of classNames and styles for components using glamor.
 With ease-of-use comes the inablility to inspect the output using anythingbut snapshots, this makes it a little awkward but they do solve a problem.

 Is this a good use case for theming with glamor/glamorous?

+Another thing that would be rather interesting to accomplish would be setting up `jest` for a project from scratch so that I can do unit testing and snapshots for when a component is done.

+Setting up jest for unit testing to avoid inertia and sloppy coding practices is a priority, I have decided to work on this first instead of working on theming of the boxes.

+I have installed jest and its dependencies:

+  1. jest
+  2. babel-jest
+  3. regenerator-runtime
+  4. babel-plugin-transform-es2015-modules-commonjs

+> I have also setup the `modules: false` when working with the `babel-preset-env`.

+I also pre-emptively set up:

+  1. babel-plugin-syntax-dynamic-import
+  2. babel-plugin-dynamic-import-node

+> AND I thought JAVA class names were long and unwieldy, sigh

+Now, we need to get webpack and jest to play well with one another, they have a nice configuration guide